Mahavatar Narsimha: Critical response

+Mahavatar Narsimha received generally positive reviews from critics who praised the screenplay, music, animation, story and acting but criticized its graphic violence which was deemed too violent in the animation genre.

 Ahana Tiwari of Zee News gave 4/5 stars and wrote, "In the end, Mahavatar Narsimha might be far from perfect, yet standing as a quietly confident and emotionally effective film that successfully delivers a deeply moving and devotional cinematic experience.
 While not without its flaws, it more than compensates with its heart, message, and the sheer sincerity of its storytelling".
 Anurag Singh Bohra of India Today rated the film 3.5/5 stars and wrote, "Overall, the film makes for a compelling watch for its emotional relatability and stunning depiction of Narsimha in the goosebump-inducing climax".
 Susmita Sameera of The Times of India rated it 3/5 stars and wrote, "Mahavatar Narsimha is made with sincerity and ambition.
 As a first attempt, it lays the groundwork for a promising future in Indian animated devotional cinema.
 It is certainly worth experiencing in theatres—for both its pioneering effort and its visual ambition".
 Bhawna Arya of Times Now gave 3/5 stars and wrote, "To sum it up, Mahavatar Narsimha by Hombale is an animated film that beautifully and eloquently celebrates the fierceness of Vishnu's incarnation with breathtaking artistry and heartfelt storytelling".
 Ganesh Aaglave of Firstpost gave 3/5 stars and wrote, "In the time of larger-than-life action spectacles and rom-coms, experiencing a movie like Mahavatar Narsimha definitely evokes different kinds of positive and holistic emotions".
 Shubhra Gupta of The Indian Express gave 2.5/5 stars and wrote, "The climax is world-class, even if ultra-violent, with body parts and blood flowing generously.
 Trigger warning for small kids.
 And yourself, if you are faint-hearted.
 But hey, demons being torn to pieces feels as if justice has been done: our gods really know how to do the Avengers thing".

 Future

 In June 2025, the filmmakers announced plans to expand Mahavatar Narsimha into a larger animated franchise, the Mahavatar Cinematic Universe, based on the avatars of Vishnu.
 Director Ashwin Kumar and Kleem Productions, in association with Hombale Films, revealed a 12-year plan to adapt the Dashavatar in an interconnected series of 3D-animated films.

 The Universe is planned to release new installments every two years, from 2025 to 2037, depicting each avatar with modern cinematic storytelling for global audiences.
 While Mahavatar Narsimha serves as the launch, future entries will follow the remaining avatars in chronological order.

 As of July 2025, seven films have been announced in the Mahavatar Cinematic Universe.
 The franchise begins with Narasimha and ends with a two-part finale on Kalki.
 Each film is based on a different avatar of Vishnu, either individually or thematically.
+First look of next instalment, Mahavatar Parshuram was revealed on 19 April 2026, is scheduled to be released in December 2027.